-James Holzhauer, a Jeopardy millionaire, is well on his way to going down in the Jeopardy history books.
+James Holzhauer, a Jeopardy millionaire, made a place for himself in the Jeopardy history books.
 This 34 year old professional sports gambler from Vegas graduated from the University of Illinois in 2005 with a mathematics degree.

 Boring biographical information aside, here are 13 interesting facts about Jeopardy champion James Holzhauer.

 In a mere 30 minutes, James has won an average of $76,944 per episode.
 That’s an hourly wage of over $150,000 per hour.
 Who says professional sports gambling isn’t a viable career path?